HVAC Education

 Denver's famous 5,280-foot elevation isn't just a fun trivia fact or the reason you get winded climbing stairs.
 It fundamentally changes how your HVAC system works—or struggles to work.
 The thin air at altitude affects combustion, airflow, heat transfer, and overall system efficiency in ways most homeowners never realize.

-At MoJo Your Homes, we've served Denver Metro area homeowners for over 16 years.
+At MoJo Home Services, we've served Denver Metro area homeowners for over 16 years.
 We've seen every altitude-related HVAC problem imaginable, from furnaces producing dangerous carbon monoxide due to improper combustion to AC units that can't keep up despite being brand new.
 Understanding these challenges is the first step to fixing them.

 Let's dive into exactly why altitude makes your HVAC system work harder, what problems result, and most importantly, how to solve them.